AdobeDocs/commerce-operations.en/help/upgrade/modules/upgrade.md

 If you want to continue using these extensions with Adobe Commerce and Magento Open Source 2.4.4 and later, you must update the corresponding package dependencies in your `composer.json` file _before_ upgrading to 2.4.4.
 Contact the vendor for the package name and version to use.

-See the following ADobe Commerce Marketplace listings for more information:
+See the following Adobe Commerce Marketplace listings for more information:

 - [Amazon Pay](https://marketplace.magento.com/amzn-amazon-pay-magento-2-module.html)
 - [Dotdigital](https://marketplace.magento.com/dotdigital-dotdigital-magento2-os-package.html)